wonas2dosgwr3/measurevaluenotmoney/README.md

 > ***`*` Land is no product of human labor, neither are homeless dollars.***<br>

 > ***`**` <ins>No human labor</ins> (land) for <ins>no human labor</ins> (homeless dollars). <ins>No human labor</ins> (homeless dollars) presuming in vain to get rich from <ins>no human labor</ins> (land) - "rent-seeking", OBSTRUCTION OF COMMERCE.***

+# ***THE HOMELESS DOLLAR.
+Part 27.Bubbles with a facelift: "Inflation".
+Bursting bubbles with more of the same.
+EVERYTHING!!! (in the world of the money measurers) with a facelift.***
+## ***The entire reason for inventing homeless dollars in the first place is to CREATE BUBBLES!!!  - stop efficient removal of bad merchandise from the marketplace (STOP VALUE MEASUREMENT!!!)
+AND HAVE BUBBLES INSTEAD!!!<br>
+Endless discussion of "INFLATION" IS ALL A FACELIFT!!! suggesting it matters, that ANYTHING!!! but bad merchandise and the constant price increases which are the only thing that keeps Donald Trumps interested is involved.<br>